charger71/charger71/README.md

 - 📫 How to reach me: on Slack @don
 - 😄 Pronouns: he/him

 ⚡ **Flash Fact:** The electron of a hydrogen atom whirls around  in its orbit at a 430 mile-a-second speed.
-However, the orbit is so small that the electron makes 6,000,000,000,000,000 roundtrips every second. *DC Comics, The Flash #105, 1959*
+However, the orbit is so small that the electron makes *6,000,000,000,000,000* roundtrips *every second*. *DC Comics, The Flash #105, 1959*